Shemptankerous/Feint/hotel-arrival-working.md

 "Go right ahead." the driver replied "They throw in a bundle of 10 every morning.
 The ones left I got to clean out at the end of the day anyway, so be my guest."

 He removed his fingers from the news paper and left it tucked under his arm as he walked past the driver and out into the clamor of motors and cab horns tooting, and bags hitting pavement, and guests conversing,  and staff calling across the space to one another,  and out above it all, from speakers nestled into the ceiling of the  a jazz trumpet blared from the ceiling of the porte cochere.
 The bellhops had, by this time, begun unloading the rear luggage compartment of the remaining suitcases that were too large to be put overhead in the seating compartment.
 They were lining up the mostly similar suitcases along the curb by the side of the shuttle.

+Picking his way across the entry way toward the entry apron that opened up like a funnel